-Around 1960, a local newspaper columnist named Marjorie Virden wrote several articles for the local papers lamenting the fact that many of Lewes' fine eighteenth century buildings were rapidly disappearing.
+Around 1960, a local newspaper columnist named Marjorie Virden wrote several articles for the local papers lamenting the fact that many of Lewes's fine eighteenth century buildings were rapidly disappearing.
 Particular attention was called to the plight of the David Rowland House on Front Street, which carries in its foundation a cannonball memento of the War of 1812 and the Bombardment of Lewes in April of 1813.
 Over the years, the house had been so neglected that the interior brick nogging was visible through missing shingles.

 One day in 1961, a group of concerned citizens including Robert Orr, Ginnie Orr, and Sarah Chambers were sailing down the canal towards Roosevelt Inlet.
-As they passed the Rowland House, someone remarked that despite much talk, no action had been taken to save Lewes' historic architecture.
+As they passed the Rowland House, someone remarked that despite much talk, no action had been taken to save Lewes's historic architecture.
 That same evening, Mrs. Orr held a meeting at her house for dozens of concerned citizens.
-Soon after, a general meeting was held to organize the Lewes Historical Society.
+Soon after, a general meeting was held to organize The Lewes Historical Society.
 Temporary officers were selected, invitations sent - with excellent results - to prospective members, and the Lewes Historical Society was officially founded on January 19, 1962.

 Later that year, a lot at the corner of Third and Shipcarpenter Streets was purchased and named the Lewes Historic Complex.
 Gradually, the Burton-Ingram House, Thompson Country Store, Rabbits' Ferry House, Creamery, Necessary, Early Plank House, Blacksmith Shop, and Ellegood House were moved to the Complex and restored.
 Conservation efforts continue today.
 The neglected house of David Rowland was eventually bought by the Society and restored.
 Today it sits on its original site at the corner of Front and Bank Streets and serves as the popular Cannonball House Marine Museum.